 - you are driving at night − as it is harder to see other road users and possible obstructions.

 Balancing the need to travel with overcoming social exclusion and strengthening rural communities are also key, but must be carefully assessed against reducing road traffic.
 The promotion and education of safe and considerate driving and encouraging road users to adopt appropriate speeds on our roads is also important to the success of speed limits.
-The responsibility for the enforcement of speed limits lies solely with the police and instances of speeding can be reported to your local police officers by dialling their 101 number.
+The responsibility for the enforcement of speed limits lies solely with the police and instances of speeding can be reported to your local police officers tel: 101.

 In January 2006 the Department for Transport published guidance circular 01/2006 (now replaced by circular 01/2013) on setting local speed limits (opens in a new window) which sought a common national approach on the setting of limits, highlighting the need to manage speed in a way that is appropriate for the road function and local characteristics.
 Following release of this guidance, the Secretary of State ordered a countrywide review of all 'A' and 'B' classified roads.
 This review has now been completed in Derbyshire, with changes to speed limits implemented where appropriate.